-- General Glozelle in Prince Caspian (the film, maybe in the book too, but my memory is hazy).
-Throughout the film, he's got this squeamish but helpless look, has some dialogue with Lord Sopesian to the effect of "watch your butt, or Miraz'll kill you", and looks utterly devastated when King Miraz orders him to kill some of his soldiers to make it look like Caspian is bloodthirsty...which he does.
+- General Glozelle in Prince Caspian, but in the film only.
+He's got this squeamish but helpless look, has some dialogue with Lord Sopesian to the effect of "watch your butt, or Miraz'll kill you", and looks utterly devastated when King Miraz orders him to kill some of his soldiers to make it look like Caspian is bloodthirsty...which he does.
 He seems relieved when Aslan offers the Telmarines a fresh start someplace else.

 - The Man in the Iron Mask has one of the musketeers be blindly loyal to Louis, despite his evil and capricious nature, because he is Louis' father.
 Eventually, he comes around to the other musketeers' viewpoint that he's gotta go, when he learns that their look-alike for the king is his twin brother.